lukemmolnar/window-manager/canvas-editor-documentation.md

 ### Connecting Nodes

-1. Select a node (click on it once)
+Nodes have connection handles that are visible on all four sides (top, right, bottom, left):

-2. You'll see connection points appear on the node
+1. Look for the teal connection dots on each node
-3. Click and drag from one of these points to another node
+2. Click and drag from any handle to another node's handle
-4. Release to create a connection arrow
+3. Release to create a connection arrow
+4. Connections can flow in any direction between nodes
+5. You can have multiple connections between the same nodes

+Note: The connection handles are currently always visible for better usability while this feature is being developed.

 ### Managing Elements